quantum-materials-group/QMG-wiki/docs/pages/sportshall.rst

 The sports hall can facilitate sports games for team building purposes and for good health.

 The halls are extremely popular and must be booked well in advance during the semester.

+The RMSH is located in Building 4B.

-Faceilities include:
+Facilities include:

 - a full sized basketball court